 Types of Tests For Dyslexia

-In what may be considered an astounding statistic, there are reports circulating that indicate as many as 15% of the American population suffer from some form of Dyslexia.
+According to the most recent data gathered by the International Dyslexia Association, 5% to 10% of the world’s total population are suffering from dyslexia.
+It is believed that 15% of the American population suffer from some form of Dyslexia.
 That would translate to almost 45 million Americans.

 While living with dyslexia can present several challenges for the people who have the disorder, having it properly diagnosed is the first step towards helping people do what’s needed to address their problem.